sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 The most important thing (now) in the future of programming (is) will be _reliability_ and the way to make reliable programs is to make programs that both humans and computers can understand and that work reliably in the real world  - and the real world is distributed in _time_ and _space_).

 So, it feels like this philosophy fits my Dr. Whovian view of the world prefectly - where did I leave my Tardis.

+# Disclaimer

+Just to set the record straight - Haskell is cool, Go is nice, I love Ruby, C++ is efficient, C# is handy, Java is solid, Rust makes sense, etc. - I've been programming for over 40 years and it's not my intention to bash on other languages - Elixir is differerent (See my Blog) and comparisons that evoke emotions promote thinking and discussion :)

 (c) 2021 Thomas O'Rourke